 - Sewing machine and standard presser foot

 NOTE: These pillows look great as a set, so we show the supplies needed for both pillows, and have included enough yardage to allow for fussy cutting.

 - ½ yard of 44″+ wide cotton fabric for the 14″ square pillow

 - 1 yard of 44″+ wide cotton fabric for the 16″ square pillow

 - ½ yard of 44″+ wide cotton fabric for the box-Pleat insert for both pillows

 NOTE: ½ yard is appropriate is making both pillows, if making the smaller pillow only, use ¼ yard – if making the larger pillow only, use ⅓ yard.

-- All-purpose thread to match/compliment all the fabrics: we used a chocolate brown for the constrasting box at the top and bottom of each pleat
+- All-purpose Thread to match/compliment all the fabrics: we used a chocolate brown for the contrasting box at the top and bottom of each Pleat

 - Fabric pen or pencil